 Because of the intertwining history with Italy, there are strong Italian influences in the city.
 In fact, the town has two official languages: Croatian and Italian.
 As such, the town is named both Rovinj (Croatian) and Rovigno (Italian) – and most street signs are displayed in both languages, as well.

-Our Rovinj travel guide includes everything you need to know to plan your trip – from must-see Rovinj sights to exploration beyond the Old Town.
+This Rovinj travel guide includes everything you need to know to plan your trip – from must-see Rovinj sights to exploration beyond the Rovinj Old Town.

 #1 Explore Old Town Rovinj, Croatia